oracle/graal/truffle/docs/splitting/README.md

 language implementation please refer to ["Reporting Polymorphism"](ReportingPolymorphism.md).

-For more details on how the new apporach works consider reading ["Splitting"](Splitting.md)
+For more details on how the new approach works consider reading ["Splitting"](Splitting.md)